Updated: April 10, 2026

 What does "Set as Default Communication Device" mean in Windows?

 It designates that device specifically for communication apps — Teams, Zoom, Discord, Skype.
 When those apps are active, audio routes to the Communication Device.
 Windows can also automatically duck (lower) other audio during calls when this setting is configured.
-To enable this behaviour, set your headset as the Communication Device in the Sound Control Panel and make sure the communication app's output is set to Default or System Default.

 Why does my HDMI monitor keep becoming the default audio device?